multiversx/mx-docs/docs/sdk-and-tools/elastic-indexer.md

         # The duration in seconds to wait for an acknowledgment message, after this time passes an error will be returned
         acknowledge-timeout-in-seconds = 50
 ```

-The supported config variables for the `elastic-cluster` section:
-- `url`: the url of the Elasticsearch cluster
-- `username`: username for authentication (leave empty if not required)
-- `password`: password associated with the username (leave empty if not required)
-- `bulk-request-max-size-in-bytes`: maximum size of a bulk request in bytes

 The corresponding config section for the Elasticsearch section: